 What is direct primary care?

-Direct primary care (DPC) is a healthcare business model in which patients purchase a membership that allows them unlimited access to certain primary care services.
+Direct primary care (DPC) is a healthcare business model in which a physician practice offers an arrangement in which patients purchase a membership that allows them unlimited access to certain primary care services.
 The patient pays a monthly fee to the medical office, and can then access care as needed, without paying an additional fee at the time of service.

 How does direct primary care work?

 Direct primary care practices enroll patients in a membership program, and provide certain primary care services without the patient having to pay anything other than the monthly membership fee.
-Various additional services can be provided with a fee at the time of service (but often at wholesale pricing), including prescription drugs, imaging, and lab services.
-Direct primary care practices generally do not bill third-party payers (commercial health insurance, Medicaid, Medicare, etc.), which means that the patient is fully responsible for the cost of any care that isn’t included in the membership fee.
+Members may be able to access additional services – such as prescription drugs, imaging, and lab services – by paying a fee at the time of service (but often at wholesale pricing).
+Direct primary care practices generally do not bill third-party payers (commercial health insurance, Medicaid, Medicare, etc.), which means that the patient is fully responsible for the cost of any care that isn't included in the membership fee.

 How common is direct primary care?

-As of 2024, there were more than 2,400 direct primary care practices, operating in nearly every state in the U.S.1 On average, direct primary care practices have about 400 patients.2 So the vast majority of Americans are not utilizing DPC memberships.
-But the number of direct primary care practices has been steadily growing, and the idea has become more popular with patients over the last decade.
+According to one resource, as of 2024, there were more than 2,600 direct primary care practices, including locations in every state in the U.S.1 On average, direct primary care practices have about 400 patients.2 So the vast majority of individuals in the U.S. are not utilizing DPC memberships.
+But the number of direct primary care practices has been steadily growing,3 and the idea has become more popular with patients over the last decade.

 How much does a direct primary care membership cost?